Levi--G/SmolFennec.SharpSchedule/README.md

 ## Usage

-There are currently 2 types:
+There are currently 3 types:
 - Scheduler: The original synchronous scheduler using threads.
 - AsyncScheduler: A scheduler based on async delays
+- SchedulerSlim: A very lightweight spinner/synchroniser for high load scenarios

 There are multiple ways to schedule an execution:
 - `Schedule(Action/Func<Task>, DateTime, (optional)TimeSpan)`: Schedules an Action or Task to run synchronous with the scheduler for a specified time and optionally repeats this every x time. **Recommended for console applications** or when actions should be executed in order.